-• Sadly, the most kid-friendly, exciting published curriculums are not always the most biblically sound.
+Sadly, the most kid-friendly, exciting published curriculums are not always the most biblically sound.
 The "wow" factor of these curriculums can be very attractive, but can lead to unbiblical, simply moralistic, teaching.
 Read the curriculum carefully before purchasing!
-(See Appendices C & D for helpful resources.)

 PROGRAMS: SUPPORTING THE PREACHING IN SUSTAINABLE WAYS